Nørrebrogade: Location

 The approximately 2,150 m long street runs from Sortedam Dossering at Queen Louise's Vridge in the southwast to Nørrebro railway station in the northwest.
-The first leg of the stret—from Sortedam Dossering to Nørrebros Runddel—is approximately 1m979 m long.
-The section from Sortedam Dossering to Griffenfeldsgade runs in a west-northwesternly direction.
-From there it continues in a more northwesternly direction to Nørrebro Runddel.
+The first leg of the street—from Sortedam Dossering to Nørrebros Runddel—is approximately 1m979 m long.
+The section from Sortedam Dossering to Griffenfeldsgade runs in a west-northwesterly direction.
+From there it continues in a more northwesterly direction to Nørrebro Runddel.
 The side streets that extend from the southwestern side of the street are Blågårdsgade, Slotsgade, Stengade, Griffenfeldsgade, Solitudevej and Kapelvej.
 The streets which extend from the northeast side of the street are Ravnsborggade, Fælledvej, Elmegade, Peter Fabers Gade, Møllegade, Meinungsgade, Frederik VII's Gade, Sjællandsgade and Fynsgade.

-The nexct leg of the street—from Nørrebros Runddel to Superkilen—is approximately 700 m long.
+The next leg of the street—from Nørrebros Runddel to Superkilen—is approximately 700 m long.
 The most important side streets which extend from the southwest side of the street of the street are Stefensgade and Hillerødgade.
 The street which extend from the northeast side of this stretch of the street are Uffesgade, Thoragade, Allersgade, Gormsgade, Ægirsgade, Baldersgade and Bragesgade.

 The last leg of the street—from Superkilen to Nørrebro Station—is approximately 330 m long.
 The streets which extend from the northeast side of this stretch of the street are Heimdalsgade, Loe Jørgensens Gade, Borgmestervangen and Mimersgade.
-The only side streets which extend from the other side of this stretch of the street are Esromgade and Hyldekrogen as well as a cul-de-say which is part of Nørrebrogade.
+The only side streets which extend from the other side of this stretch of the street are Esromgade and Hyldekrogen as well as a cul-de-sac which is part of Nørrebrogade.